-For information on purchasing a plan for using the Common Data Service, see Pricing info.
+For information on purchasing a plan to use Common Data Service, see Pricing info.

-Entities within the Common Data Service, both standard and custom, allow a secure and cloud-based storage option for your data.
-Entities allow you to create a business-focused definition of your data for use within your apps.
+Standard and custom entities within Common Data Service provide a secure and cloud-based storage option for your data.
+Entities let you create a business-focused definition of your organization's data for use within apps.
 If you're not sure if entities are your best option, consider these benefits:

 - Easy to manage – Both the metadata and data are stored in the cloud.
 You don't need to worry about the details of how they're stored.

 - Easy to secure – Data is securely stored so that users can see it only if you grant them access.
 Role-based security allows you to control access to entities for different users within your organization.

 - Access your Dynamics 365 Data – Data from your Dynamics 365 applications is also stored within the Common Data Service allowing you to quickly build apps which leverage your Dynamics 365 data and extend your apps using Power Apps.

 - Rich metadata – Data types and relationships are leveraged directly within Power Apps.